-“I will repay you for the years the locusts have eaten.” – Joel 2:25
+“I will repay you for the years the locusts have eaten.” – Joel 2:25 –

-Our God is a great Restorer.
+Our God is the great Restorer.
 He will not only restore time lost or wasted… He will replace lost opportunities, relationships, plans, hopes and dreams.
 Perhaps not in the way we expect or hope He will… and maybe not in our timing.
 Yet the heart of the Father is for us, not in opposition to us.
-He desires to rescue us and bless us.
+He desires to rescue and bless us.

-We may look back upon our lives and see years lost in fruitless pursuits, selfish ambitions, dead-end wanderings or rebellion to God.
+We may look back upon our lives and see years lost in fruitless pursuits, selfish ambitions, dead-end wanderings or rebellion.
 Years spent without Christ… or not living as closely to Him as we would have liked.
-These years when we were not walking with our Lord made us vulnerable to the “locusts”.
+The years when we were not walking with our Lord made us vulnerable to the “locusts”.

-If we are to be a reflection of God, we need to allow His light to permeate every area of our life… every nook and cranny… every dark and dusty corner.
-These areas, when not surrendered to Him, are where the locusts sneak in.
-Finding a crack in the door… a window ajar… a tear in the screen.
+If we are to be a reflection of Christ, we need to allow His Light to permeate every area of our lives… every nook and cranny… every dark and dusty corner.
+These areas, when not surrendered to Him, are where the locusts sneak in through a crack in the door… a window ajar… a tear in the screen.

 Yet our Lord longs to rescue us.
-He will come in, sweep out the dust and cobwebs, wash the windows to let His light shine in… and ultimately fill this area of our life with His holy presence.
+When we ask Him, He will come in, sweep out the dust and cobwebs, wash the windows to let His Light shine in… and ultimately fill all areas of our lives with His holy presence and abundant blessings.

 “For you were once darkness, but now you are light in the Lord.
 Live as children of light.” – Ephesians 5:8

-“To Him who is able to do immeasurably more than all we ask or imagine…” — Ephesians 3:20
+“To Him who is able to do immeasurably more than all we ask or imagine.” – Ephesians 3:20

 Our God is the God of the impossible.
-Does He not promise that He will bless us beyond what we could hope for or imagine?
+His promise is to bless us beyond what we could hope for or imagine.
 He is trustworthy and will follow through with His promises.
-We need to believe this so we can place our absolute faith in Him.
+When we come to truly believe this, we can place our absolute faith in Him.